port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 - Average Commits per PR (Service & Organization Level)
 - Average Lines of Code (LOC) Changed (Service & Organization Level)

-::::info Aggregation on organization level
+::::info Aggregation on higher hierarchy
-To aggregate on an organization level, apply the same settings to a higher hierarchy.
+- To aggregate on an organization level, apply the same settings to a higher hierarchy.
+- If you want to see it on a team level, you need to make sure services are related to teams and add the same aggregations to team
 ::::

 :::tip Adding Aggregation to Blueprints